 If the price of an asset goes up, traders who have gained exposure to that asset make a proportionate profit; if the price goes down, they lose an equivalent amount.
 It’s a straightforward, easy-to-understand system that lets ordinary people pick up their devices and begin trading right away.

-What’s more, CFDs are leveraged, meaning that they allow investors with less capital to buy in at a lower rate and claim returns many times greater than their original margin.
-A prospective trade with a leverage ratio of 1:10, for instance, would promise returns of ten times the amount you paid for it.
+What’s more, CFDs are leveraged, meaning that they allow investors with smaller savings to speculate, thanks to a lower initial amount of capital needed.
+Leverage magnifies returns, both on the upside and the downside.
+Traders may claim returns many times greater than their original margin.
+But it’s also possible to lose your entire initial investment.
+A profitable trade with a leverage ratio of 1:10, for instance, would generate ten times the returns of the initial, unleveraged investment, while a losing one will cost you ten times the initial capital.

 In any CFD trade, gains and losses are calculated using a simple mathematical formula.

 Start with the total number of contracts issued on a certain position, also known as the “deal size,” and multiply it by the individual value of each contract.
 Then, multiply that number by the point difference in the asset’s opening and closing values to determine what the trade has earned or cost you.

 It bears repeating that trading with Plus500 doesn’t give you ownership of the underlying asset you’re dealing in.
 What you’re trading is essentially a proxy representing the worth of a given instrument at the time of sale or purchase.

 Legality & Availability